How Much Does Dryer Vent Cleaning Cost? [2025 Data]

 Geo Icon

-Dryer vent cleaning costs between $103 and $184, or an average of $143 for most homeowners.
-In some cases, it can cost as little as $75 or reach as high as $329.
-A quick annual visit clears away lint, keeps your dryer running faster, and cuts the risk of a house fire.
-Prices fluctuate based on the vent’s location, length, and material, so knowing these details helps you budget before hiring a professional dryer vent cleaner.
+Dryer vent cleaning costs an average of $144.
+It can cost as little as $75 or reach as high as $330.
+A quick annual visit clears away lint, keeps your dryer running efficiently, and cuts the risk of a house fire.
+Prices depend on the vent’s location, length, and material, so knowing these details helps you budget before hiring a professional dryer vent cleaner.

 Vents on a basement or first-floor wall are quick work for a tech and sit at the low end of the price range.
 Roof or second-story vents take extra gear and ladder time, so you’ll pay more.
 If the dryer is located far from an exterior wall, the longer duct requires more frequent cleanings as well.